vahtyah/LeetCodeSolutions/Prefix Sum/README.md

 ### ![Medium](https://img.shields.io/badge/Medium-fac31d)

+[0238.
+Product of Array Except Self](/Prefix%20Sum%2F0238.%20Product%20of%20Array%20Except%20Self): Calculate the product of all elements in an array except the current element.

 [1769.
 Minimum Number of Operations to Move All Balls to Each Box](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Prefix%20Sum/1769.%20Minimum%20Number%20of%20Operations%20to%20Move%20All%20Balls%20to%20Each%20Box): Calculate the minimum number of operations needed to move all balls to each box.

 [1930.
 Unique Length-3 Palindromic Subsequences](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Prefix%20Sum%2F1930.%20Unique%20Length-3%20Palindromic%20Subsequences): Find the number of unique length-3 palindromic subsequences in a string.